 Google made a recent announcement in their post “making it easier to reach the right customers on Search”.
 However, did the changes really make it easier and more profitable?
 Here are our notes on what Google’s announcement really means.

 - Google wants to make more money out of 15% of the new queries every day that haven’t been seen before.
 This means further decline in traffic for SEO experts unfortunately.

 - “Starting mid-February both phrase match and broad match modifier keywords will begin to transition to this new matching behavior.
 Because this behavior will be applied to both match types, you won’t have to take any immediate action”.
 In fact not taking immediate action can be a problem.
-You will get a lot of new traffic to phrase match queries now.
+You’ll get a lot of new traffic to phrase match queries now.
 Probably with a lot of noise.
-I highly recommend you to start adding your negative keywords used for MBroad in the past to your phrase keywords.
-On big MCC accounts this can be a big pain, especially if you set the negative keywords on Campaign or AdGroup level.
-You better start now – only 2 weeks left.
+We highly recommend you to start adding your negative keywords used for MBroad in the past to your phrase keywords.
+On big MCC accounts, this can be a big pain, especially if you set the negative keywords on Campaign or Ad Group level.
+You better start now – only two weeks left.
 Thank you Google!

 🔵 You can’t port your MBroad keywords to new phrase keywords easily (the word order still matters).
 If you can’t do it in the next 14 days you have to go broad + Smart Bidding.
 Q.E.D.